dsleo/dsleo.github.io/_posts/2023-06-16-the-no-free-lunch-theorem-of-LLMs.md

 ---
 ## LLM-based Synthetic Data Generation

 However this is only exploiting our original data and doesn’t provide exploration nor diversity.
-And once again, you can use LLM for that in a meta-learning fashion by describing the targeted task and directly asking for diverse samples representative of the task.
+And once again, you can use LLM for that in a meta-learning fashion by describing the targeted task and directly asking for diverse samples representative of the task, similarly to what Self-Instruct does.

 A starter prompt to iterate on could look like: